Michele Ansaldi

-Michele Ansaldi was an Italian automobile engineer, designer, and industrialist.
-He is known for creating the Ansaldi automobile in Milan in 1904 which became the F.I.A.T.
-Brevetti, and for co-founding the S.P.A.
+Michele Ansaldi was an Italian industrialist from Turin who manufactured machine tools, later involved also in car industry.
+He is known as one of the first and leading industrialists in the machine tool sector in Italy.
+He took an interest in the automotive sector, forming a partnership with FIAT and later with the Ceirano family, pioneers of motor vehicles in Turin.
+He was infact the co-founder the S.P.A.
 (Società Piemontese Automobili) in Turin in 1906 which manufactured cars, commercial vehicles, aero engines and military vehicles.